Course contents:

 - The news process: from the event to the reader (how news is carried from event to reader)

-- Hard news vs. Soft news, basic components of a news story
+- Hard news vs. soft news, basic components of a news story

 - Attribution, embargo, verification, balance and fairness, brevity, dateline, credit line, byline.